 For this reason, it is better to “check” your films on strangers who know little about the author and the events being filmed.
 As a side effect, such work can permanently change the way you work with the camera – the consumption of cassettes will decrease and the quality of the captured scenes will be significantly improved.
 The more we edit, the better we shoot, and the more we shoot, the better we edit.
 Looking at the camera screen, it will be possible not only to “see the world through the window”, it will be possible to see the viewer and his reaction to a given scene, his emotions, his questions and his interest.
 Isn’t that how masterpieces are created?

-Good luck and more creative discoveries.
+Good luck and wishes for more creative discoveries.